MERANet: Facial Micro-Expression Recognition using 3D Residual Attention Network: Literature Review

-The existing methods focus neither on the minute spatial changes on face regions during micro-expressions nor the temporal cues, as the micro-expressions last for a small span of time.
-An attention mechanism can help to overcome this.
+The existing methods focus neither on the minute spatial changes on face regions during micro-expressions nor on the temporal cues, as the micro-expressions last for a small span of time.
+A spatial attention mechanism can help in capturing the minute spatial changes in facial regions during micro-expression.
+In addition to that, a temporal attention can help in focusing on the smaller span of the micro-expression.